curieo-org/data-digger/README.md

 ### ChEMBL Folder
 This directory contains the code and documentation for converting the ChEMBL database into the nebula graph database using Docker and Python.

+### Pubmed Folder
+This directory contains code and documentation for ingesting all of [pubmed](https://pmc.ncbi.nlm.nih.gov/) and some of [Pubmed Central (PMC)](https://pmc.ncbi.nlm.nih.gov/) into a local, searchable database.
+[Detailed documentation in this folder](pubmed/README.md).

 ## Setup
 Requirements:
 - Docker